estandres/CIS-7--Discrete-Structures/Assignment 2.md

 (P' ^ Q')' -> R <=> (P v Q) -> R                           (Implication) (De Morgan's)

 (P v Q) -> R    <=> (P v Q) -> R                           (Double Negation)

+Let A(x) = "x is a flower"
+Let B(x) = "x is a rock"
+"Some flowers and some rocks are sometimes flowers and rocks."